 As you enter your graduating year, you need to answer the following questions about your Honors thesis:

-- Does my major have a capstone project course?
+- Does my major have a thesis-equivalent course?

-If your major has a capstone project course, then a thesis project can be completed through this course.
+If your major has its own thesis-equivalent course, then a thesis project can be completed through this course.
 Note that simply completing a term paper or final paper in a capstone course does not constitute fulfilling your thesis requirement.
-Your project must generate original scholarly work that characteristic of that which is done in your discipline.
+Your project must generate original undergraduate scholarly work as defined by your discipline.
 If your major does not have such a course, then you will need to enroll in an individualized HNRS 4100 section.

 - In which semester will I be completing my thesis work?